Karl Stefanovic: Awards

-At the 2011 Logie Awards, Stefanovic won two awards - the Gold Logie for Most Popular Personality, and the Silver Logie for Most Popular Presenter.
+At the 2011 Logie Awards, Stefanovic won two awards: the Gold Logie for Most Popular Personality, and the Silver Logie for Most Popular Presenter.

 Suit incident

-On 15 November 2014, Stefanovic revealed in an interview with Fairfax Media that he had been wearing the same suit on-air every day for a year, "except for a couple of times because of circumstance", as what he said was an experiment in sexism.
+On 15 November 2014, Stefanovic revealed in an interview with Fairfax Media that he had been wearing the same suit on-air every day for a year, "except for a couple of times because of circumstance", in an act he said was an experiment in exposing sexism.
 He said that, while his female colleagues receive regular criticism for whatever they wear, nobody noticed his outfit the whole time.
 He did, however, vary his ties and shirts more regularly than his suit.